ACEsuit/ACEpotentials.jl/docs/src/tutorials/index.md

 # Tutorials Overview

-* [Basic Julia Workflow](../literate_tutorials/basic_julia_workflow.md) : minimal example to fit a potential to an existing dataset using a julia script
+* [Basic Julia Workflow](../literate_tutorials/basic_julia_workflow.md) : minimal example to fit a potential to an existing dataset using a Julia script
 * [Smoothness Priors](../literate_tutorials/smoothness_priors.md) : brief introduction to smoothness priors
 * [Basic Dataset Analysis](../literate_tutorials/dataset_analysis.md) : basic techniques to visualize training datasets and correlate such observations to the choice of geometric priors